Our 12 Queensland regions are the best that Australia has to offer.

 This region is home to memorable tourism experiences and filled with innovators with ground-breaking ideas that are putting us on the world map.

-Whether it’s rejuvenating one of the Great Barrier Reef’s most beautiful locations, Wilson Island, or making sure Queensland is a significant player in the global $1.7 billion hydrogen industry, we’re backing Queenslanders who live and work in this region.
+Whether it’s rejuvenating pristine Great Barrier Reef locations, such as Wilson and Heron Islands, or making sure Queensland is a significant player in the global $1.7 billion hydrogen industry, we’re backing Queenslanders who live and work in this region.

 We know innovation and tourism are crucial to your region’s growth – now and in the future.